jhughes266/Intro-to-AI-Assignment-2A/README.md

-**This repository is a clone of the repository that was used for this project.
+**This repository is a clone of the group repository that was used for this project.
 The repository was cloned as the original was associated with a university git hub account.
-Please note that 102107806-JH and jhughes266 are the same person.**
+Please note that 102107806-JH and jhughes266 are the same person.
+Schnitze1 was a group member and separate contributor to this project.**

 Project Directory Structure: